oracle/pgql-lang/pre-pages/pgql-2.0-spec.md

 the `ARRAY_AGG(v2.cost)` outputs a list containing the age property of all the vertices along the path except the first one.

-Users can also compose shortest path constructs with other matching operators:
+Users can also compose shortest path constructs with other matching operators (Note that this behavior is not allowed with `GRAPH_TABLE` operator):

 ```sql
 SELECT ARRAY_AGG(e1.weight), ARRAY_AGG(e2.weight)